Terms of Reference of the UK Open Government Network

 The UK Open Government Civil Society Network (OGN) is a coalition of individuals and organisations committed to making government work better for people through transparency, participation and accountability.

 This document sets out the OGN’s terms of reference, as agreed on 7 September 2015.
+Amendments to Section 5 to incorporate the Multistakeholder Forum were agreed by the Network on 16 March 2017.

 These terms of reference will be reviewed once every two years, instigated by the OGN’s Steering Committee.